eeue56/meta-elm/README.md

 ```

-Use getters for self-referential properies
+Use getters for self-referential properties

 ```elm